jacopovittori/LearnScape/README.md

 Unlike generic tools like Notion, Anki, or ChatGPT, LearnScape is purpose-built for studying.
 It offers a structured, research-informed environment that enhances learning performance through the synergy of AI feedback, content reworking, personalized repetition, and visual organization of knowledge.

-In its first version, LearnScape does not use AI to replace the student’s cognitive effort, but to **support it**, much like a coach or a responsive tutor would.
+In its first version, LearnScape does not use AI to replace the student's cognitive effort, but to **support it**, much like a coach or a responsive tutor would.

 ---